NayanCoutoDataScientist/NayanCoutoDataScientist/README.md

-At 31 years old and with an unwavering passion for data and analysis, I am an IT Technician, budding Data Scientist, currently improving my skills in Statistics and Machine Learning at Anhanguera University.
+At 31 years old and with an unwavering passion for data and analysis, I am an IT Technician, developing myself as a Data Scientist, currently improving my skills in Statistics and Machine Learning at Anhanguera University.
 My academic journey also includes in-depth knowledge in Economic Sciences, Politics and Law, providing a solid foundation for understanding the complexities of the global market.